|Parking at the Disneyland Resort|

 Parking at Disneyland for the first 43 years of the park was in a 100-acre lot adjacent to the park.
 In many cases your car was several hundred feet from the park entrance.
 In January 1998 this lot closed to make way for Disney California Adventure Park.
 Parking was moved to the perimeter of the resort with a majority of the spots being in the massive Mickey and Friends Parking Structure, which is approximately 10,000 spots and was one of of the largest in the world when it opened.
 Additional parking was provided behind Disney California Adventure in the Timon Lot for several years as well as behind the Paradise Pier Hotel in other Lion King Lots.
 The Timon lot was shuttered to make way for DCA expansion.
 Additional surface lots were added off of Disney Way (Pumba) and off of Harbor Blvd, the Toy Story Lot.
 On very busy days additional parking in the Convention Center and Garden Walk lots is available.

-For the most up to date information on rates and policies check out Disneyland.com's parking
+For the most up to date information check out the Disneyland Parking rates and options here on the official page.

 |Theme Park Parking|